openandclose/tosixinch/docs/commandline.rst

 .. option:: --urllib

-    download by urllib (default, and no other option)
+    download by urllib (default)

+.. option:: --headless

+    download by one of headless browser engines (see --browser-engine)

 .. option:: --lxml